Im Won-sik

-Im Won-sik (Korean: 임원식; Hanja: 林元植; June 24, 1919 – August 26, 2002) was a Korean conductor, composer, and musical pedagogue.
+Im Won-sik (Korean: 임원식; Hanja: 林元植; June 24, 1919 – August 26, 2002) was a South Korean conductor, composer, and musical pedagogue.
 According to his obituary in the Asahi Shimbun, Im was the "father of the Korean classical music world"; he has also been referred to as "Korea's Toscanini."

 Biography

-Im was born in Gishū, Heianhoku-dō, Chо̄sen (today Uiju, North Pyongan Province, North Korea) to a family of devout Christians.
+Im was born in Uiju County, Heianhoku Prefecture, Korea, Empire of Japan (today Uiju, North Pyongan Province, North Korea) to a family of devout Christians.
 When Im was four years old, his family moved to Harbin in Manchuria.
 Im's first exposures to music occurred in church, where he learned to play the organ.
 During his teenage years, Im supported his family by playing piano at movie theatres and hymns at church.
 Im graduated from a music school founded by White Russians in 1939.
-The following year Im enrolled at the Tokyo Academy of Music, where he studied with Moroi Saburо̄.
+The following year Im enrolled at the Tokyo Academy of Music, where he studied with Moroi Saburō.
 Im made his public debut there as a pianist in 1940.
 While living in Tokyo, Im earned a living arranging film music.
 Upon graduation in 1942, Im moved to Manchukuo where he worked with the Harbin Symphony Orchestra.
 It was there that Im met Asahina Takashi, whose conducting he admired.
 Im later became Asahina's only pupil as well as lifelong friend.
 After the end of the Pacific War, Im sheltered Asahina from Soviet soldiers in his home and helped to arrange his return to Japan.

 After departing from Manchuria, Im returned to his homeland.
 In January 1948, Im led a performance of La traviata in Seoul, the first ever complete operatic production in Korea.
 Financial difficulties in Korea's nascent orchestral infrastructure led him to embark to the United States for studies at the Juilliard School.
 While in the United States, Im took private lessons with Arnold Schoenberg and conducting lessons from Serge Koussevitzky.
 In 1949, Im became the first Asian conductor to lead the Boston Symphony Orchestra.

 Im returned to Korea in 1949.
 On September 23, 1950, Im was arrested and detained by South Korean police on charges of having collaborated with North Korea during its brief occupation of Seoul earlier that year.
 In 1953, Im was a co-founder and later principal of the Seoul Arts High School.
 Later, he was also a dean and professor at Kyung Hee University and at the Chugye University for the Arts.
 Three years later Im was appointed the first music director of the KBS Symphony Orchestra, a position he held until 1970.